tkotosz/BehatMagento2Extension/README.md

  - step definition arguments
  - transformation arguments

-For more information see the description [here](https://github.com/Behat/Behat/pull/1071).
+For more information see the documentation [here](https://github.com/Behat/Behat/pull/1071).

 Autowire arguments for helper services
 --------------------------------------